 The TEAAS would like to thank our partners whose support has made this symposium possible: IAAPA, the Payne School of Hospitality at San Diego State University, Purdue University Fusion Studio, the College of Arts and Humanities and the Rosen College of Hospitality Management at the University of Central Florida.

 CALL FOR PROPOSALS (Due Friday, September 9, 2022)

 Orange County Convention Center, Orlando FL USA

-It is a pleasure to invite you to the fourth annual Themed Experience and Attractions Academic Society (TEAAS) scholarly symposium focused on themed experience and attractions.
+It is a pleasure to invite you to the fifth annual Themed Experience and Attractions Academic Society (TEAAS) scholarly symposium focused on themed experience and attractions.

-The symposium is organized by the TEAAS with the support of the International Association of Amusement Parks and Attractions (IAAPA).
-This year we are proud to include academics from Fusion Studio for Entertainment and Engineering-Purdue University as part of our program.
+The symposium is organized by the TEAAS with the support of the International Association of Amusement Parks and Attractions (IAAPA) and others.

 Peter Weishar Chair of TEAAS Steering Committee